 Converting to Islam in an Islamophobic era

-We severely underestimate the cost of hijrah, of migration, for the convert.
-How daunting it is to learn how to be in a society, all over again.
+The Muslim community severely underestimates the cost of hijrah, of migration, for the convert.
+We don’t understand how daunting it is to learn how to be in a society, all over again.

-Learning the religion itself can be as easy as you like, for sure.
+Learning the religion itself can be as easy as you can manage, for sure.
 But the real difficulty is psychological.
-The fear of losing one’s friends, or even family.
+The fear of losing one’s friends, or family.
 Social expulsion from your birth culture.
-Addictions that may need to be confronted, and dealt with.
+Confronting addictions.

 Yes, much of the fears are imaginary.
-And sure, it’s often the case that your real friends are revealed, and the rest are replaced by better friends.
+And sure, it’s often the case that you discover your real friends, or have them replaced by better friends.
 But you don’t know that, at the beginning.

 Some cultures make certain habits which are forbidden to us, as an inseparable part of their national identity, or of male identity.
 So sometimes they can’t really make progress on the Muslim identity, until they finish re-interpreting the male or cultural identity underneath.

 We build identity through long years of adolescence.
 Re-making it would not be an overnight thing.
-And I hope that I left two young women better prepared, from what I shared.
+I hope that I left two young women better prepared for the possibility.
 It takes a lot of love to marry a convert, more than you can imagine at the beginning.